About this course

 This global health degree is available to take as an intercalation degree for undergraduate medical students.
 Intercalation means that you'll take a year out of your undergraduate medicine degree to gain this extra award.

-- a part-time master's - study the same course content over 2 or more years
+a part-time master's - study the same course content over 2 to 5 years

 You can also take a single module as part of continuing professional development (CPD).
 Explore modules that are available as CPD

 Your modules and fees may vary if you choose a different study option.

 Dr Penelope Nestel joined the Faculty of Medicine in 2006 and is a Principal Teaching Fellow.
 Since being at Southampton she has led the development of the MSc in Public Health with its four pathways (Global Health, Intelligence, Management, Nutrition).

 Before joining us she worked in international nutrition for over 25 years and was involved in research, managing large research portfolios.

 She has worked for Tulane University, Harvard University, Johns Hopkins University and the International Food Policy Research Institute.

 “Our personal tutors and lecturers take a personal interest in us and provide support whenever it is needed.
 The facilities and teaching at Southampton are excellent. ”

 The Course Description Document details your course overview, your course structure and how your course is taught and assessed.